Luxendo/luxendo-image/README.md

 The `main.lux.h5` file resides in a folder (usually named with a date and time stamp) corresponding to the experiment in which the images were acquired.
 It links to the raw (and processed) images (`.lux.h5`), which are also contained in this folder.
 To move or copy the images to a different location, this folder should be moved/copied as a whole, to not break the links in the `main.lux.h5` file pointing to the image data.

+The individual image files (`.lux.h5`) should also not be renamed manually or moved to different subfolders inside the experiment folder, since this would break the links as well.